 The electrical requirements in Chapter 7 for communication channels, cable assemblies, cables and connectors shall be met for all operating conditions of the application.
-Within the scope of this document, measurements are carried out at room temperature between 20°C and 26°C and at standard atmosphere condition based on [3].
+Within the scope of this document, measurements are carried out at a temperature of (23 ± 5) °C and a relative humidity of (50 ± 25) %.
+The atmospheric pressure shall be equivalent to altitudes between sea level and 2000 m above.
 Measurements at other environmental conditions are outside the scope of this document.

-It is recommended to keep the temperature constant during the measurements with a tolerance of ±1°C to ensure sufficient stability of test equipment calibration.
+It is recommended to keep the temperature constant during the measurements with a tolerance of ± 1 °C to ensure sufficient stability of test equipment calibration.
+The equipment including optional electronic calibration devices shall be switched on some time before calibration and measurements according to the recommendations of the equipment manufacturers to allow temperature accommodation of the devices.